Backgrounder: Amendment to A Guide to Canada's Export Control List

-The current December 2018 version of the Guide remains in effect until July 23, 2021.
-Registered users of the Export Controls On-Line (EXCOL) electronic permitting system will receive an email message with a link to the new Guide when the amended Export Control List is published in Canada Gazette Part II on June 23, 2021.
-They will receive a follow-up email on July 22, 2021 to advise that the December 2020 version the Guide will enter into force the following day.
-This will provide EXCOL users with 30 days to become familiar with the updated controls.
+The current December 2020 version of the Guide remains in effect until December 20, 2022.
+Registered users of the New Export Controls On-Line (New EXCOL) electronic permitting system will receive an email message with a link to the new Guide when it is approved by Global Affairs Canada on November 21, 2022.
+They will receive a follow-up email on December 20, 2022 to advise that the December 2021 version of the Guide will enter into force the following day.
+This will provide New EXCOL users with 30 days to become familiar with the updated Guide.

 Key takeaways on process streamlining:

 - This amendment streamlines the Government of Canada's internal process to implement its key export control and non-proliferation regime commitments.
-This streamlining only affects the approval processes that is internal to government.
+This streamlining only affects the approval process that is internal to government.

-- This amendment will not change the process by which Canada negotiates and agrees to changes in the common control lists of the consensus-based regimes.
+- As indicated in 2021, this amendment has not changed the process by which Canada negotiates and agrees to changes in the common control lists of the consensus-based regimes.

 - Exporters who may be affected by changes at the regimes will continue to be consulted prior to any regime negotiations to ensure that their views are taken into consideration.